Are you still creating tech packs in Excel? That comes as no surprise.

 Formatting images and text

 Excel sheets can be very messy.
 Formatting images, tweaking tables, and aligning visuals with text is a real hassle.
 And stay vigilant.
-Any missteps with your spreadsheet print area will chop out important info out of your PDF.
+Any missteps with your spreadsheet print area will chop important info out of your PDF.
 Don’t expect much help from Excel.

 Ever browsed through their help and support?
 This is what the instructions look like just to insert page numbers on your worksheet.
 It’s 5 pages long!